dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1341: Separation of church and state is vital for democracy.
+### T1341: Church and state separation is fundamental to democracy.

 |Support|
 |---|